Access the Series: Enrolling now in The Estate Registry. →

 • THE PRESENTATION: Serve in deep stoneware bowls with a precise dollop of sour cream and a spray of green fennel fronds for visual height.

-• THE POUR: A chilled, dry Amontillado Sherry or a high-acid Sauvignon Blanc will mirror the soup's reduction and cut through the rich lipids.
+• THE POUR: A chilled, dry Amontillado Sherry or a high-acid Sauvignon Blanc will mirror the soup's reduction and cut through the rich fat.

-• THE VIBE: Secure and restorative; the aromatic combination of fennel and basil should create a welcoming, high-prestige atmosphere.
+• THE VIBE: Secure and restorative; the aromatic combination of fennel and basil should create a welcoming, refined atmosphere.